ootidea/base-up/README.md

 # base-up

-This is a modern utility library for TypeScript.
-It provides a lot of generic functions and types that can be used in any project.
+`base-up` is a modern utility library for TypeScript.

 <br>